 - Encourage involvement by small municipalities and counties by:

 a.
-Providing financial assistance, if needed, to promote participation in FCCMA events
+Explore financial assistance, if needed, to promote participation in FCCMA events

 c.
 Support additional tech-based FCCMA events